Wlyates00/stylized-text-editor/README.md

 ![Text Editor Screenshot](./images/main.png)

 ## Overview
 This is a simple yet powerful text editor built using Java Swing.
 It supports basic text editing features, such as bold, underline, bullet points, text color, and highlighting.
-Additionally, it allows users to insert images into the document and save/load files in both plain text and RTF formats.
+Additionally, it allows users to  save/load files in both plain text and RTF formats.

 ## Features